 The corporate development system has matured.
 You now manage a steady pipeline of acquisition prospects and filter them through a well designed vetting process.
 You have a tight process from term sheet to final deal, and a tight post-acquisition integration process.
-You have differentiate your integration approach, depending on the acquisition thesis.
+You have to differentiate your integration approach, depending on the acquisition thesis.

 The meta systems have begun to play a key role in maintaining the health and resilience of your enterprise.
 The governance system provides healthy oversight and challenges assumptions.
 The strategy, planning and architecture system articulates strategic priorities and ensures enterprise-wide alignment.
 Leaders work hard to get the balance right between now, near and far.
 The culture system brings focus to mission critical values and behaviors that would otherwise atrophy.
 The engineering and DataOps systems provide the light rules and governance frameworks that ensure local system autonomy and self-organization, while still ensuring full alignment with enterprise purpose.

 Because of your rising scale and complexity, a new risk has emerged.
 People throughout the enterprise live inside an increasingly large and diverse company.
-Each worker has a limited line of sight, and works within pre-established processes.
-It is easy for the average worker to see the process as a proxy for business performance.
-But process must serve results.
+Each worker has a limited line of sight, working within pre-established processes.
+It is easy for the average worker to see process as a proxy for business performance.
+But processes must serve results.
 In The Loop leaders challenge self-organized teams to actively question whether established processes are still working in service of the business outcome objective.
 These leaders fight against a “process is the king” mindset; they encourage teams to rip out processes that are no longer driving the right business outcomes.